List of awards and nominations received by Michael J. Fox

-Michael J. Fox is an activist and retired actor.
+Michael J. Fox is an activist and actor.
 Throughout his career Fox won five Emmy Awards, four Golden Globe Awards, two Screen Actors Guild Awards, and a Grammy Award.
 He was also appointed an Officer of the Order of Canada in 2010, along with being inducted to Canada's Walk of Fame in 2000 and the Hollywood Walk of Fame in 2002.
 For his advocacy of a cure for Parkinson's disease he received the Jean Hersholt Humanitarian Award from the Academy of Motion Pictures Arts and Sciences in 2022.

 He is perhaps best known for his leading role as Marty McFly in the Back to the Future trilogy (1985–1990) as well as Alex P. Keaton on the NBC sitcom Family Ties (1982–1989) and ABC sitcom Spin City Mike Flaherty (1996–2000).
 He has made numerous appearances on television including FX comedy-drama Rescue Me (2009) and the CBS legal drama The Good Wife (2010–2016), the HBO comedy series Curb Your Enthusiasm (2011), and the CBS spinoff The Good Fight (2020).
 Fox officially retired in 2021 due to his declining health.
+He appeared in a 2025 episode of Shrinking.